The vision for Free Methodist Missions is to reach the world for Christ with passion for one and compassion for all.

 Throughout the scriptures, we are invited to be a people who tell the story of Christ's love through our words, our attitudes, and our actions.
 We are called to do this in our own homes, our communities, our country, and around the world.

 Perhaps you are considering a more intentional or formal opportunity.
-Is God inviting you to consider a mission the United States or around the world?
+Is God inviting you to consider a mission in the United States or around the world?
 Check out the process below!

 - Complete the application (above) including the sending agency, purpose, dates, budget, and expected funding sources.
 Short term and long term opportunity proposals are welcome.